Andrrii/django-project/README.md

-# my-first-django-project
+#django-project
 version --- 0.0.46

-Hi, my name is Andrew and this is my first project on the framework "Django"
+project on the framework "Django"